10 Rooftop Solar and Storage Predictions for the Next Decade

 2. ...Which means new cost metrics will be needed

-For 20-plus years the solar industry has been measuring costs based on dollar-per-watt capacity and dollar-per-kilowatt-hour generation.
+For 20+ years, the solar industry has been measuring costs based on dollar-per-watt capacity and dollar-per-kilowatt-hour generation.
 But adding batteries to a PV system increases the cost and confuses the energy savings calculations.
 I’m waiting for the gurus at NREL and LBNL to figure these new metrics out.

 3. Do you have an app for that?